fcamara7/GeneidTRAINerDocker/README.md

 The example above uses **test data** found in ***https://public-docs.crg.eu/rguigo/Data/fcamara/geneidtrainer/testing*** which contains a number of files that can be used to test the geneidTRAINer program contained within the distributed docker image, as well as a sample config file where the user can select some values that would override the automatic selections set by the GeneidTRAINer pipeline.

+`<userselecteddir>` is the user-selected working directory which INSIDE the docker container is mounted as "/data".
+The sample command line above also assumes that the user created a directory called **"input"** in the `<userselecteddir>` where it placed the files used by "geneidTRAINer" (geneidtrainerdocker).

 ## Below we briefly describe the command line options used to run geneidTRAINer in the context of the _sample sequences_ provided as a test case:

 **1. -species** M.cingulata